yhfudev/powerautosave/README.md

 ```

 ## Setup suspend+hibernation hybrid mode (Ubuntu)

-This step is to set the host to suspend state, and hibernate the host if it's not activated after pre-defined interval, to avoid possible power outage lose.
+This step involves setting the host to a suspend state and hibernating the host if it remains inactive for a pre-defined interval, to avoid potential data loss due to power outages.

-It will use a swap partition in HDD, the data in RAM will be dumpped to the swap partition, so the size of the partition should larger than the size of RAM memory.
+To enable hibernation, a swap partition on the HDD will be utilized, and the data in RAM will be dumped to the swap partition.
+Therefore, the size of the swap partition should be larger than the size of the RAM memory.

-It also need avoiding to use SSD as swap partition, to save on writes to the flash drive.
+It is also essential to avoid using an SSD as the swap partition to minimize the number of writes to the flash drive and prolong its lifespan.

-setup the hibernate time in config file /etc/systemd/sleep.conf,
-this is the interval between suspend and hibernation.
+To configure the hibernate time, modify the configuration file located at /etc/systemd/sleep.conf.
+This file allows you to set the interval between the suspend state and hibernation.
 ```bash
 sed -e 's|#HibernateDelaySec=.*$|HibernateDelaySec=180min|' -i /etc/systemd/sleep.conf